ggabbiani/OFL/orthodocs/vitamins/screw.md

 NopSCADlib screw type

 __shaft__
-screw length, when undef or 0 the length is calculated
+screw length, when undef or 0 the length is calculated programmatically

 __head_spring__
 undef, "spring" or "star"